One-time passwords based on Trusted Devices

 The browser used to access your service has been enrolled as a trusted device.
 Your authentication page detects it and displays inWebo browser-based authentication method, Virtual Authenticator (see our developer website for more info on how to make this magic happen).
 Emily can optionally check the security information (as she would do for a website with an SSL certificate) and enters her PIN.
 An OTP is generated and submitted in the background to your server.
 Our platform is interrogated via the application connector, validates the OTP, and authenticates Emily.

 Much easier: Emily didn’t need her phone since she was accessing your service from one of her usual devices – as we all always do, isn’t it?.

 Convergent authentication (the ultimate way)

-Of course, your authentication page is now smart enough to test for any given transaction if the browser-based authentication method can be used, and to automatically propose alternative options (push notifications, mobile offline OTP) otherwise.
+Of course, your authentication page is now smart enough to test for any given transaction if the browser-based authentication method can be used, and to automatically propose alternative options (push notifications, mobile offline OTP, SMS OTP) otherwise.
 The whole experience is seamless.
 Only with inWebo.